-- This measure was reviewed by SMP subgroup members who found the eight PRO-PMs included under 2651 to be reliable and valid. - The SMP's ratings for Reliability: H-2, M-4, L-0, I-0 - The SMP's ratings for Validity: H-0, M-6, L-0, I-0 - The Committee and the developer had a robust discussion around exclusions, examining ways to include as many types of patients and perspectives as possible.
+- This measure was reviewed by SMP subgroup members who found the eight patient-reported outcome performance measures (PRO-PMs) included under #2651 to be reliable and valid. - The SMP's ratings for Reliability: H-2, M-4, L-0, I-0 - The SMP's ratings for Validity: H-0, M-6, L-0, I-0 - The Standing Committee and the developer had a robust discussion around exclusions, examining ways to include as many types of patients and perspectives as possible.
 The current survey is completed by informal caregivers.
-The Committee noted that the survey captures the caregiver's perspective on the quality of care received by the patient.
-Patients may have a different perspective than caregivers and patients without informal caregivers are currently not represented in the survey results. - Both the Committee and the developer agreed that surveying patients during their final days could be viewed as intrusive and could add to the patient's suffering.
-There was agreement that capturing the patient's perspective could be useful for care improvement, but no agreement on how to best obtain this information. - The Committee also noted that caregivers for pediatric hospice patients are excluded from the survey.
-It was noted that caregivers for pediatric patients are usually the patient's parents and that there may be fundamental differences between parents and informal caregivers as populations to be surveyed. - The Committee felt this was a major gap in measurement for hospice care.
-The developer stated they would want to start over and re-examine the survey from the beginning for the pediatric caregiver population to ensure it was appropriate, valid, and reliable.
-They felt a separate survey would be needed as opposed to stratified results from this survey. - The Committee was satisfied with the reliability and validity of this measure and unanimously accepted the SMP's rating of moderate for both criteria.
+The Standing Committee noted that the survey captures the caregiver's perspective on the quality of care received by the patient.
+Patients may have a different perspective than caregivers, and patients without informal caregivers are currently not represented in the survey results. - Both the Standing Committee and the developer agreed that surveying patients during their final days could be viewed as intrusive and could add to the patient's suffering.
+There was agreement that capturing the patient's perspective could be useful for care improvement but no agreement on how to best obtain this information. - The Standing Committee also noted that caregivers for pediatric hospice patients are excluded from the survey.
+It was noted that caregivers for pediatric patients are usually the patient's parents and that there may be fundamental differences between parents and informal caregivers as populations to be surveyed. - The Standing Committee felt this was a major gap in measurement for hospice care.
+The developer stated they would want to start over and reexamine the survey from the beginning for the pediatric caregiver population to ensure it was appropriate, valid, and reliable.
+They felt a separate survey would be needed as opposed to stratified results from this survey. - The Standing Committee was satisfied with the reliability and validity of this measure and unanimously accepted the Scientific Methods Panel rating of moderate for both criteria.

-3. Feasibility: H-2; M-15; L-0; I-0
+3. Feasibility: H-2; M-16; L-0; I-0

 (3a.
 Clinical data generated during care delivery; 3b.
 Electronic sources; 3c.
-Susceptibility to inaccuracies/ unintended consequences identified; 3d.
-Data collection strategy can be implemented) Patienale:
+Susceptibility to inaccuracies/unintended consequences identified; 3d.
+Data collection strategy can be implemented)